LaPA$^2$: Length-Aware Prefix and Prompt Attention Augmentation for Long-Form Controllable Text Generation: Related Work

-\textbf{Retraining.} Retraining-based CTG methods modify the model architecture or parameters using large-scale attribute-specific data. \citet{Ctrl} train a 1.63B-parameter conditional Transformer with 55 control codes.
-CoCon \citep{CoCon} injects control condition embeddings into hidden states via CoCon blocks with a self-supervised objective.
-POINTER \citep{POINTER} is pre-trained with a progressive insertion-based objective on 12GB of Wikipedia and fine-tuned for hard-constrained generation tasks.
+Early CTG methods modify model architectures or parameters using attribute-specific data.
+Keskar et al.\ \citep{Ctrl} train a 1.63B-parameter conditional Transformer with 55 control codes.
+CoCon \citep{CoCon} injects control condition embeddings into hidden states via self-supervised blocks.
+POINTER \citep{POINTER} is pre-trained with a progressive insertion-based objective on 12GB of Wikipedia and fine-tuned for hard-constrained generation.
+Director \citep{Director} introduces a generator-classifier architecture that refines each token's output by combining language model and classifier heads.
+While effective, these methods incur substantial computational costs, motivating lightweight alternatives.

-\textbf{Prefix/Prompt-based.} As CLMs scale up, retraining becomes computationally expensive.
-Prefix/prompt-based methods offer a lightweight alternative with minimal or no parameter updates.
-Prefix-Tuning \citep{Prefix-Tuning} prepends trainable embeddings to each Transformer layer, while Prompt-Tuning \citep{Prompt-Tuning} inserts them only at the input layer. \citet{Con-Prefix} train contrastive prefixes jointly, and Tailor \citep{Tailor} concatenates multiple soft prompts for multi-attribute control.
-PREADD \citep{PREADD} compares output logits obtained with and without attribute prompts.